scriptnull/docsv2/sources/pipelines/jobs/overview.md

 * `name` should be an easy to remember text string.
 This will appear in the visualization of this job in the SPOG view and in the list of jobs in the Pipelines `Resources` tab.

-* `type` is always set to type of job - manifest, deploy, release, or runSh.
+* `type` is always set to type of job - manifest, deploy, release, runSh, provision, runCLI, or jenkinsJob.

 * `steps` is an array of instructions consisting of `IN`, `OUT` & `TASK` objects.